mattermost/ops-tool/README.md

 1. Public tunnel to expose local endpoints to the internet if needed. ie. [Ngrok](https://ngrok.com/).

-See `config.sample.yaml` for sample and read docs how to configure the tool.
+See `config.sample.yaml` for sample and read documentation how to configure the tool.

 ### Configuration